 Review of the provisions concerning nanomaterials

-Following the Article 16(11) of the EU Cosmetics Regulation, the European Commission reviewed the current provisions concerning nanomaterials to assess whether the applicable regulatory framework needs improvements due to the development of nanotechnologies.
+Following the Article 16(11) of the EU Cosmetics Regulation, the European Commission reviewed the current provisions concerning nanomaterials.
+Its aim was to assess whether the applicable regulatory framework needs improvements due to the development of nanotechnologies.

 The four elements taken into account are: